An Interpretable Hybrid Predictive Model of COVID-19 Cases using Autoregressive Model and LSTM: Introduction

-Autoregressive models express the response variable as a linear function of its previous observations, and enjoy simple structure and strong interpretability.
-Furthermore, AR models are found to be powerful in capturing short-term changing trends in the time series.
-However, they may fail to capture the highly nonlinear patterns caused by long-term effects in the dynamics.
-In contrast, deep learning models have been well-examined in their ability to learn complex patterns, but they are short of interpretability due to its black-box nature.
-This lack of interpretability prevents people from drawing useful conclusions from the model outputs, and thus hinders effective policy making\cite{interpretability}.
-This observation motivates us to consider a Hybrid model that additively combines the two types of models and tries to possess the advantages of each one.\\
+An Autoregressive model expresses the response variable as a linear function of its previous observations \cite{box2015time}.
+Its simple structure and strong interpretability are found to be powerful in capturing short-term changing trends in time series.
+AR models have been applied in various application fields, including infectious decease modeling \cite{AR_Allard, AR_Johansson}.
+However, they may fail to capture the highly nonlinear patterns and long-term effects in the data-generating dynamics.
+On the other extreme of the predictive model complexity spectrum, deep learning models, particularly LSTM \cite{hochreiter1997long}, have demonstrate impressive power in capturing complex dependence structures in sequential data.
+LSTM has been used to achieve the best-known results for many problems on sequential data.
+However, a well-known limitation of the deep learning models is the short of interpretability due to their black-box nature.
+This lack of interpretability prevents people from drawing useful conclusions from the model outputs, thus hinders effective policy making\cite{Murdoch1900654116}, especially in crucial fields such as public health.
+This observation motivates us to consider a hybrid model in which the two seemingly distinct types of models join forces while maintaining both good predictive power and certain interpretability.